stefanfreitag/gradle_uploader/README.md

 ## The Lambda function

-The Lambda function is written in Python 3.
+The Lambda function is written in Python (Version 3.8).
 The execution time is limited to five minutes and the memory consumption to 512 MByte.

 Additionally the function gets read/ write access to the S3 bucket.